08 Jan '16

 We naturally believe that society can dodge all duality and make “happy” its chief product; hence, our industrial form of yoga meets that need—and promises happy, happy, happy.

 But yoga tells us this is an “eccentric” view.
 It is “outside the circle.”
-It is a view beyond wholeness.
+It is outside of wholeness.

 Baby, don’t do that with your yoga.